 Nursing, MS-DNP (Online)

-Our Doctor of Nursing Practice (DNP) Program is designed to give experienced nurses the knowledge, skills, and judgment competencies required for leading the way to the future of clinical nursing and health care delivery systems.
+Our Doctor of Nursing Practice (DNP) Program is designed to give experienced nurses the knowledge, skills, and judgment competencies that are required for leading the way to the future of clinical nursing and health care delivery systems.
 The DNP program prepares advanced practice nurses for roles in health systems leadership, policy development, and interdisciplinary collaboration that focus on:

-- improving health care quality,
+- Improving health care quality,

-- increasing health care access to all communities and groups,
+- Increasing health care access to all communities and groups